 Note: The curriculum is reviewed on a yearly basis, so the course offerings may not be identical to the ones listed below.

 Courses marked with * are held over a short period as part of the UNU Intensive Core (IC) Courses

 A wide range of elective courses offered by partner universities are also available to UNU-IAS students through credit exchange arrangements.

 Courses marked with * are compulsory for first-year MSc and PhD students

 If your question is not covered in the FAQ, please contact us using the online inquiry form.
 Please ensure that “PhD Degree” is selected as the topic of your inquiry.
-If you have already submitted an application to us, please use the same email address on the inquiry form.
+If you have already submitted an application to us, please use the same email address as on the inquiry form.